An Open GenAI Business Case Analysis Best Practice: A Methodology for Data Program Transformation

 After categorizing the use cases, capabilities, datasets, and technology integrations, it is important to understand the governance and championing of the future efforts.
 This analysis is an on-going portfolio management effort that will continue the dialog and investment decisions that will need to consider the gap between capability, dataset readiness, and balancing what is WANTed to be done and begin to uncover which data CAN support answering those questions.

-• Manage and Inventory AI/ML Assets: Establish and maintain a clear enterprise inventory of GenAI sources, transformation tools, and services to ensure that data is being used from authoritative sources and that workflows are transparent.
+- Establish and Manage and Inventory Solution Assets: Establish and maintain a clear enterprise inventory of sources, datasets, transformation tools, apps, systems, and services to ensure that data is being used from authoritative sources and that workflows are transparent.
+This inventory will be used for reporting and tracking for your governance framework.

 2 Establish a Performance Measurement Plan: